 Three ingredients and less than 20 minutes is all you need to make these fabulous Prosciutto Egg Cups.
 These egg cups are a great breakfast option for Whole30, Paleo, and Low Carb/ Keto eating plans!
 Best of all, you can choose between cooking your egg cups in the air fryer OR the oven!

 It’s no secret I love prosciutto (just check out my Prosciutto Wrapped Pears recipe!).
 Why?
 I think prosciutto the perfect addition to meals that need a little savory, salty goodness.
-I’m also in love with my air fryer (I use it EVERY SINGLE DAY).
+I’m also in love with my air fryer, and I use it EVERY SINGLE DAY).

-So it’s no wonder I’m crazy for this Whole30 & Keto, Air Fryer (or Oven) Prosciutto Egg Cups recipe.
+Last but not least, I love SIMPLE recipes.
+Like my three ingredient Stuffed Sausage, I’m totally crazy for this Whole30 & Keto, Air Fryer (or Oven) Prosciutto Egg Cups recipe.

 These little egg cups come together in under 20 minutes total, and I’m telling you, everyone I’ve ever made them for goes BANANAS over them.
 It’s all in the presentation, and the presentation is 100%.

 Psst: Be sure to check out my Whole30 Meal Plan with Weekly Shopping Lists.

 To make these air fryer eggs, you just need THREE INGREDIENTS.
 Okay, if you’re counting salt and pepper, then there’s five.
 But still.

 Prosciutto is readily available at many grocery stores, and it’s been very easy for me to find Whole30 compliant prosciutto.
 That’s because prosciutto is supposed to be made with just pork and salt.
 Curing happens over time, without nitrates.
 Always check the ingredients label, but personally, I have yet to find prosciutto that contains anything besides those two ingredients.